 Research shows that 70% of change initiatives fail to deliver the anticipated results.
 This is usually not because the person trying to implement change didn't have the "right" or at least a good solution.
 The problems invariably arise with the implementation of the change and those problems start because too little attention has been paid to arousing a real commitment to change across the team responsible for it and at least an acceptance and understanding of the reasons for change by those affected by it.
 This is certainly something that the project manager or change agent can influence but this must be approached with care.

 Value - A process should only invest effort in work that produces something of value for the customer.
-This work is what we call "value-added" and will change the product or service toward completion through activity which a customer would pay for if they knew about it.
+This work is what we call "value-added" and will change the product or service toward completion through an activity that a customer would pay for if they knew about it.
 Activities that just prepare, move, hand-off, sort, wait, check or fix the product or service are wasteful.
 Lean philosophy talks about the seven wastes, which those that are interested can research further.
-The first order of business in streamlining a process is to gett rid of the non-value-added work as much as possible, so that you can then identify the right proces steps and put them in the right order.
+The first order of business in streamlining a process is to get rid of the non-value-added work as much as possible so that you can then identify the right process steps and put them in the right order.

 Pull - This concept is usually applied to manufacturing businesses and describes the idea that the process should only create the product or service to meet a specific customer request.
 It is from this idea that we jet Just In Time processes and the concept of making to order.

 Using these three guiding principles, our job is to "right-size" the process.
 It is not the intention of Lean Six Sigma to make arbitrary cuts that would significantly affect production capacity.
 However, I have yet to be acquainted with any business in which it's important processes were all completely optimal or operating perfectly.